Haiz14/useful-bots/README.md

 # useful-bots

-Python and js bots i have made
+Bots i have written in js and python